AlirezaArabshahi/KestrelJuniorHttpServer/README.md

 └── samples/
     └── WebApp/              # Example app using the framework (Console App)
 ```

----

-### Getting Started

-#### Prerequisites
-- .NET SDK (Version 8.0 or newer recommended)

-#### How to Run
-1. Clone this repository.
-2. Open a terminal in the root directory.
-3. Run the sample application:
-    ```
-    dotnet run --project samples/WebApp/WebApp.csproj
-    ```
-4. Open your browser and navigate to `http://localhost:11231`.
-You should see the welcome page from the sample app!

----

 ### Project Goals
 This project is built for one primary reason: **learning**.